quic/aimet/Docs/install/install_host.rst

 1. Installing AIMET for PyTorch
 -------------------------------

-**1.1 Select the release tag for the version you want to install, for example, "1.34.0".
-Releases are listed at:**
+**1.1 Select the release tag for the version you want to install.**

+For example, "1.34.0".
+Releases are listed at:

 https://github.com/quic/aimet/releases

-    - Identify the .whl file corresponding to the package variant that you want to install
+ - Identify the .whl file corresponding to the package variant that you want to install.
-    - Continue with the instructions below to install AIMET from the .whl file
+ - Continue with the instructions below to install AIMET from the .whl file.

 **1.2 Set the package details.**